sylhare/sylhare.github.io/_posts/2021/2021-11-30-Authorize-my-jwt.md

 {% endraw %}

 Once processed you should receive a JWT, the same way you received the previous _access token_.
-But this time you can use your JWT to directly call the APP!
+But this time you can use your JWT to directly call the App!
 Let's send a request `GET /api/v1/endpoint` of the APP to get some resources:

 {% raw %}